DragonTechMC/DTCommands/README.md

 # DTCommands
-A simple hyperlink-enabled dyanamic command plugin
+A simple hyperlink-enabled dynamic command plugin

 ### How does it work?
 It uses a configuration file to define simple commands that will popup URLs